hris699/timesheet-backend/README.md

 # Timesheet Backend Service

 ## Overview
-This project is a minimal backend service for a contractor timesheet submission system.
+This project is a backend service for a contractor timesheet submission system.
 It supports three user roles: Admin, Recruiter, and Contractor.
 Each role has specific functionalities, allowing for efficient management of timesheets and user interactions.

 ## Architecture
 The application is built using Node.js and Express.
 It follows a modular structure with separate directories for controllers, middleware, models, routes, and utilities.